clarin-eric/fcs-sru-aggregator/README.md

  a smooth transtion to the new features and capabilities at your own convenience.

 # How does it work?
-1. a Client submits a query to an Endpoint
+1. a _Client_ submits a query to an _Endpoint_
-1. The Endpoint translates the query from CQL or FCS-QL to the query dialect used by the Search Engine and submits the translated query to the Search Engine
+1. The _Endpoint_ translates the query from CQL or FCS-QL to the query dialect used by the _Search Engine_ and submits the translated query to the _Search Engine_
-1. The Search Engine processes the query and generates a result set, i.e. it compiles a set of hits that match the search criteria.
+1. The _Search Engine_ processes the query and generates a result set, i.e. it compiles a set of hits that match the search criteria.
-1. The Endpoint then translates the results from the Search Engine-specific result set format to the CLARIN-FCS result format and sends them to the Client.
+1. The _Endpoint_ then translates the results from the Search Engine-specific result set format to the CLARIN-FCS result format and sends them to the _Client_.

 # Endpoint Reference Implementation
-If you have any kind of RESTful API to your Search Engine using the
- [Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/) as a starting point.
+If you have any kind of RESTful API to your Search Engine using the [Korp Endpoint Reference Implementation](https://github.com/clarin-eric/fcs-korp-endpoint/) as a starting point.
 If you are using Korp it should only be a simple adaptation to corpora and tagsets needed.
 In any case do not forget to look at the tests.

 # Endpoint Tester
 To test your Endpoint you can point the [IDS Endpoint Tester](http://clarin.ids-mannheim.de/srutest) to your Endpoint.

 # Endpoint developer's tutorial
 There is also an Endpoint developer's tutorial available.

 # Building
 To build the FCS Aggregator you need a few simple steps (if you have not changed anything just skip to step 3):